christophehurpeau/pob/packages/pob-babel/README.md

 ### What it does

-- Transpiles js and jsx files for specific envs (pre-node6, node6, webpack 2, modern browsers webpack 2)
+- Transpiles js and jsx files for specific envs (node, webpack, modern browsers webpack 2)
 - Transform yml files to json (for faster load)
 - Allow you to register plugins to transform more files by extension
-- `watch` returns an EventEmitter to allow you to restart your server if needed.

 ### Install